little-world/rust-course/src/02-struct-enum-patterns.md

 ## Pattern 1: Struct Design Patterns

 *   **Problem**: It's often unclear when to use a named-field struct, a tuple struct, or a unit struct.
 Named fields can be verbose for simple types (`Point { x: f64, y: f64 }`), while tuple structs can be ambiguous (`Point(1.0, 2.0)`).
-Furthermore, primitive types lack domain-specific meaning, leading to potential mix-ups (e.g., `UserId(1)` vs. `OrderId(1)`).
 *   **Solution**: Use named-field structs for complex data models where clarity is key.
 Use tuple structs for simple wrappers and the newtype pattern to create distinct types from primitives.
-Use unit structs as zero-sized markers for compile-time state tracking (the typestate pattern).
 *   **Why It Matters**: This choice enhances type safety and code clarity.
 Named fields are self-documenting.
-Tuple structs create new, distinct types at zero runtime cost, preventing logical errors like mixing up different kinds of IDs.
-Unit structs enable powerful compile-time guarantees, making invalid states unrepresentable in your program.
-*   **Use Cases**:
-    *   **Named-Field Structs**: Data models, configuration objects, domain entities.
-    *   **Tuple Structs**: The newtype pattern (`struct UserId(u64)`), coordinates (`struct Point(i32, i32)`), color values.
-    *   **Unit Structs**: State markers for the typestate pattern (`Authenticated`, `Disconnected`), generic markers.

 ### Example: Named Field Structs